ebeaudoi/ocp-tools/README.md

 \- Text file with Specific operator, default channel and default channel’s releases

 \-----------------------------------------------
+Description:
+- This script creates an imageSetConfiguration file for a specific catalog with selected operators
+- The configuration file will contain each selected operator with the default channel and the latest release as "minVersion" and as "maxVersion"

+  Note: This script use “oc-mirror” command is much slower

 **ocmirror-generate-imagesetconfigurationyamlfile.sh**

-Note: This script use “oc-mirror” command is much slower

 Edit the script and update the variables: